Opera in three acts. Running Time: 2 hours 4 minutes.

 Scene 1: A square in Pskov, Tomakov palace visible.

-0: The very brief prelude * is a good combination of calm and agitation, the latter being the sole motivation of the chorus that follows **.
+1: The very brief prelude is a good combination of calm and agitation, the latter being the sole motivation of the chorus that follows ** as the Pskovans await the arrival of Tsar Ivan.

 4, 9, 11: Olga comes on rather well with a lyrical arioso ** in which she contemplates how she knows so little about her parents.
 She ends up in a mini-duet with one of the wet nurses which has one fleetingly good tune just before the people come back on to greet the Tsar’s arrival *.
-The situation eventually ends with some Boris Godunov-esque explosions as the scene ends **.
+The situation eventually ends with a single Boris Godunov-esque explosion as the scene ends which is probably the one magnificent moment in the opera ***.

 Scene 2: A room in Tomakov’s palace.

-13, 16, 24, 26, 30: Yet another intermezzo * followed by a dialogue between Tomakov and Tsar Ivan which has a very melodic orchestral accompaniment although the vocal lines are rather dry *.
-After discussing city affairs Ivan asks to see the Princess Olga and when they meet they both remark on their similar appearance *, there is a nice female chorus at this point **.
-Tomakov and Ivan engage in yet another dialogue, this time regarding Olga’s parentage, when Ivan learns who her real mother is his policy regarding Pskov completely changes *.
+13, 24, 26: Yet another three minute long intermezzo * followed by a dialogue between Tomakov and Tsar Ivan which has a very melodic orchestral accompaniment although the vocal lines are rather dry (Tsar hymn theme shows up).
+After discussing city affairs, Ivan asks to see the Princess Olga and when they meet they both remark on their similar appearance (the slow opening theme from the overture is brought on in a gentler form) *.
+There is a nice female chorus at this point ** (the soprano sister of Matuta serves bread to the Tsar).
+Tomakov and Ivan engage in yet another dialogue, this time regarding Olga’s parentage, when Ivan learns who her real mother is his policy regarding Pskov completely changes and as they all kneel in prayer the orchestra brings things to a conclusion.

 ACT 3 (40 minutes)